preetam1999/Covid-19-tracker/README.md

 # covid-19-tracker
-EDA of rising cases covid 19 in India
+EDA of rising cases of covid 19 in India